 We hurriedly got in the car and locked the doors.
 I was just about to put the key in the ignition when he appeared in front of my car.
 I fumbled the keys in panic.
 He banged his fists on the hood leaving dents that ended up being a lovely reminder the whole time I owned the car.
-He came around my side of the car and smashed the window with his fist.
+He came around my side of the car and smashed the window.
 He grabbed me by the hair and pulled me out the broken window, cutting me everywhere on the broken glass in the process.
 I’m not a small girl.
 I’m 5’9″ of sturdy Nordic stock and I was being lifted off the ground by my throat.
 This is it, I thought.
 All he has to do is crush my larynx or snap my neck and it’s over.

-The next thing I remember was being shaken awake by the guy who had saved my life.
 I went to check on my friend.
 She had a nasty head wound from hitting the wall and a seriously messed up mouth.
 I was in even worse shape.
 Mr. Samaritan got into my car with the broken window and dents all over, and drove us to the police station half a dozen blocks away.
 We all gave statements.
 They took pictures of us and my car.
 They put out an arrest warrant for him, which was never cashed in.